peteroupc/peteroupc.github.io/exporand.md

 The beta sampler in this document shows one case of a general approach to simulating a wide class of continuous distributions supported on \[0, 1\], thanks to Bernoulli factories.
 This general approach can sample a number that follows one of these distributions, using the algorithm below.
 The algorithm allows any arbitrary base (or radix) _b_ (such as 2 for binary).

-1. Create an "empty" uniform PSRN (or "geometric bag").
-Create a **SampleGeometricBag** Bernoulli factory that uses that geometric bag.
+1. Create an uniform PSRN with a positive sign, an integer part of 0, and an empty fractional part.
+Create a **SampleGeometricBag** Bernoulli factory that uses that PSRN.
-2. As the geometric bag builds up a uniform random number, accept the number with a probability that can be represented by a Bernoulli factory algorithm (that takes the **SampleGeometricBag** factory from step 1 as part of its input), or reject it otherwise.
+2. As the PSRN builds up a uniform random number, accept the PSRN with a probability that can be represented by a Bernoulli factory algorithm (that takes the **SampleGeometricBag** factory from step 1 as part of its input), or reject it otherwise.
 (A number of these algorithms can be found in "[**Bernoulli Factory Algorithms**](https://peteroupc.github.io/bernoulli.html)".)
-Let _f_(_U_) be the probability function modeled by this Bernoulli factory, where _U_ is the uniform random number built up by the geometric bag. _f_ is a multiple of the PDF for the underlying continuous distribution (as a result, this algorithm can be used even if the distribution's PDF is only known up to a normalization constant).
+Let _f_(_U_) be the probability function modeled by this Bernoulli factory, where _U_ is the uniform random number built up by the PSRN. _f_ is a multiple of the PDF for the underlying continuous distribution (as a result, this algorithm can be used even if the distribution's PDF is only known up to a normalization constant).
 As shown by Keane and O'Brien <sup>[**(6)**](#Note6)</sup>, however, this step works if and only if _f_(&lambda;), in a given interval in \[0, 1\]&mdash;
     - is continuous everywhere,
     - does not go to 0 or 1 exponentially fast, and
     - either returns a constant value in \[0, 1\] everywhere, or returns a value in \[0, 1\] at each of the points 0 and 1 and a value in (0, 1) at each other point,

    and they give the example of 2 \* &lambda; as a probability function that cannot be represented by a Bernoulli factory.
 Notice that the probability can be a constant, including an irrational number; see "[**Algorithms for Irrational Constants**](https://peteroupc.github.io/bernoulli.html#Algorithms_for_Irrational_Constants)" for ways to simulate constant probabilities.
-3. If the geometric bag is accepted, either return the bag as is or fill the unsampled digits of the bag with uniform random digits as necessary to give the number an _n_-digit fractional part (similarly to **FillGeometricBag** above), where _n_ is a precision parameter, then return the resulting number.
+3. If the PSRN is accepted, either return the PSRN as is or fill the unsampled digits of the PSRN's fractional part with uniform random digits as necessary to give the number an _n_-digit fractional part (similarly to **FillGeometricBag** above), where _n_ is a precision parameter, then return the resulting number.

 However, the speed of this algorithm depends crucially on the mode (highest point) of _f_ in \[0, 1\].
 As that mode approaches 0, the average rejection rate increases.
 Effectively, this step generates a point uniformly at random in a 1&times;1 area in space.
 If that mode is close to 0, _f_ will cover only a tiny portion of this area, so that the chance is high that the generated point will fall outside the area of _f_ and have to be rejected.